Teenage pregnancy: your feelings as a parent

-You could feel shock, anger, disappointment and concern about your child’s future.
+You might feel shock, anger, disappointment and concern about your child’s future.
 There could be regret that you didn’t do enough to stop the pregnancy from happening.
 And you might wonder about what extended family members, friends and people at school and in your community will think.

 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.

-You’re also likely to have mixed feelings, which is normal.
+Mixed feelings are normal.
 Your feelings might change over time, especially as the time of birth comes closer – or they might not.

-It might sometimes be hard, but starting a conversation about feelings that come up during the pregnancy can be good for your relationship with your child.
+When the time is right, starting a conversation about feelings that come up during the pregnancy can be good for your relationship with your child.